The Minnehaha Mile

 Minnehaha Ave has emerged as a reuse district during the last four years, and is now home to a healthy and growing number of vintage, resale, and sustainably-oriented shops.
 Some of these shops hold regular hours, and one is an occasional market.
 All are worth a visit.
 Junket anchors the south end of this South Minneapolis stretch of environmentally-oriented retail, known as The Minnehaha Mile.

-While Junket is open every Thursday through Monday (11AM – 7PM), some of the shops have weekend or occasional schedules, so you’ll want to check the Minnehaha Mile Facebook page before scheduling a road trip.
+While Junket is open every day (11AM – 7PM), some of the shops have weekend or occasional schedules, so you’ll want to check the Minnehaha Mile Facebook page before scheduling a road trip.

 We want to help you make the most of your visit!
 You’ll find a whole bunch of resources for dining and entertainment in and near the greater Longfellow neighborhood in the text below this Map.
 We hope you’ll come for the free donuts and stay to explore all that our neck of the woods has to offer.